 What makes a legal career satisfying?
 Representing the most sophisticated clients?
 Making a great living?
 Getting the brass ring at a large law firm?
 Or is it giving back?
 If you ask Rich Johnston, Chief Legal Counsel for Massachusetts Attorney General Maura Healey, it’s the latter.
 Rich spent almost four decades as a partner at WilmerHale (originally Hale and Dorr).
 While he did get to work on great cases as a commercial litigator, it was his public service and pro bono work that brought him the highest levels of satisfaction.

 If you are a senior lawyer, you might be intrigued by the idea of serving on a non-profit or for-profit board of directors.
 Board membership offers a high-impact way to leverage your expertise and skills.
 In the case of a non-profit board, it is a way to give back and find more career satisfaction later in your career.
-For-profit boards offer a way to grow your income and reward you for the years of knowledge you have developed about an industry.
+For-profit boards offer a way to grow your income and reward you for the years of knowledge you have developed about an

-If 2020 is the year that you plan to make a significant career change, then figure out the bridge you need to take to get you where you want to go.
+If this is the year that you plan to make a significant career change, then figure out the bridge you need to take to get you where you want to go.
 Employers generally hire candidates who already have specific experience.
 Most firms and most corporations are not looking to train lateral hires.

 That doesn’t mean you are eternally trapped doing the same kind of legal work you have been doing for the past five years.
 I’ve seen many lawyers make dramatic shifts